suborbital/docs/website/docs/how-to/deploy/cloud-deployment/install-se2-in-your-cloud-environment.md

 ## Set up DNS

 When you deploy, a `LoadBalancer` is created for the builder called `scc-builder-service`.
 You should wait until an external IP address is provisioned for the service (use the `get svc` command above to check), and then create a DNS `A` record that matches the domain name you entered during setup.
-This will allow the builder to automatically provision a TLS certificate and connect with the [code editor](docs/se2/customizing-functions/code-editor.md) securely.
+This will allow the builder to automatically provision a TLS certificate and connect with the [plugin editor](../../customize-plugins/plugin-editor) securely.

 ## What's next